What Is a Traumatic Brain Injury (TBI)?

 • Skull fractures: Severe traumatic brain injuries often result in a broken, crushed, or cracked skull.
 If not treated quickly, this type of injury can lead to infection, pressure on the brain, or leaking cerebral spinal fluid.

-At our firm, our lawyers have over 120 years of combined experience handling serious injury claims, including TBI claims.
+At our law firm, our Indianapolis brain injury lawyers have over 120 years of combined experience handling serious injury claims, including TBI claims.
 We know that brain injuries can prevent a person from talking, moving, or forming memories, all of which are traumatic consequences that will likely change your future.
+Because of that, you might be entitled to compensation in a claim.

 These injuries tend to lead to major financial setbacks for victims.
-If you have to be hospitalized for your brain injury, for example, you’ll be footed with a hefty medical bill and deal with missing days or weeks of work.
+If you have to be hospitalized for your brain injury, or an axonal injury, you’ll be footed with hefty medical care and deal with missing days or weeks of work.
 If you or a loved one can no longer take care of themselves, you may have to consider hiring a full-time nurse or caretaker.
 The costs add up, but you shouldn’t bear the weight of another person’s mistake.
 Whether you were harmed by a drunk driver or a negligent property owner, you can expect us to get to the bottom of your accident and get the compensation you are entitled to receive.

-We can help you pursue compensation a wide range of damages, including:
+A personal injury lawyer can help you pursue compensation for a wide range of damages, including:

 • Pain and suffering